aayushrajj/Bat-Bot/README.md

 # Bat-Bot
- Talk to Batman powered by Gemini!
+ Converse with Chatbot powered by Gemini!

 # Gemini API Key
 To integrate your Gemini API Key, follow these steps: